laurenemarcus/bank-account/README.md

 KNOWN BUGS
 ---------
 Only accepts integers.
-Does not control for letters or special characters.
 Requires both deposit and withdraw fields to be filled.

 AUTHOR
 -------